What he did not do, however, was to relieve librarians of worries over the ongoing maintenance and stocking of the libraries.

 Countless American library-goers badly want to learn new high-tech skills, and that should jibe with one of Carnegie’s observation in Gospel of Wealth: “The main consideration” of philanthropy “should be to help those who will help themselves.”

 Significantly, the endowment would be a win for the elite—the potential donors—along with workers.
 With a better-prepared, more prosperous workforce, the .00000001 percent would enjoy a larger market for the goods and services of the companies they owned.
 The rest of the country could better survive in an era when automation, not foreign competition, will be the main threat.

-Moreover, if automation ends up shortening the work week of the average citizen, cultural and civic pursuits ideally will count more.
+Moreover, ideally, if automation ends up shortening the work week of the average American, cultural and civic pursuits will count more.
 Or do we want the extra time to go simply for consumption of mindless videos and junky VR?
 Entertainment has its place.
 But let it not push aside other activities.

 The advent of the driverless car if anything could open up more opportunities for reading and other desirable activities if society prepares through the endowment and otherwise.

 Otherwise we may be left with an entertainment-fixated citizenry more vulnerable to demagoguery.